griptape-ai/managed-structure-template/README.md

 - `example-client/client.py` Contains an example client that _uses_ the Managed Structure's API.
 This is useful for testing your Managed Structure locally but ultimately you will want to integrate your Managed Structure with your own application.
 - `example-client/pyproject.toml` Contains the dependencies for the example client.
 Poetry is only used for the example client and is not used by the Managed Structure itself.

-## Running Managed Code without a Griptape Agent, Pipeline, or Workflow
+## Running Managed Code Outside of a Griptape Agent, Pipeline, or Workflow
-If your Python code uses a [Griptape Structure](https://docs.griptape.ai/stable/griptape-framework/structures/agents/)(such as an Agent, Pipeline, or Workflow), it will publish all of the appropriate events automatically when the Structure is run.
+Code running inside of a [Griptape Structure](https://docs.griptape.ai/stable/griptape-framework/structures/agents/) (such as an Agent, Pipeline, or Workflow), will publish events automatically.

-However, if you want to run code that does _not_ rely on a Structure, you will need to publish events manually in order to communicate status back to the caller.
+However, when running code _outside_ of a Structure, you will need to publish events manually in order to communicate status back to the client.
 For example, if you want to gracefully exit before running an Agent, you will need to manually publish an event:

 ```
 task_input = TextArtifact(value="Input params: empty.")